nasa/fprime/docs/INSTALL.md

 ### Cloning the F´ Repository and Installing F´ Tools

-Installation of F´ requires cloning of the F´ core repository.
-This uses Git.
+Installation of F´ requires cloning of the F´ core repository via Git.
 This will bring down the core framework and C++ files.
 F´ ships with a `requirements.txt` file enumerating the tools F´ uses and their specific tested versions.

 **Clone F´ and Install Tools**